ssomers/FiiO-X3II/README.md

 Stuff to create a customized firmware for the FiiO X3II Digital Audio Player, and to shape album art for the same device.
 Binaries (somewhat unconventionally) published as releases.

 ## Customized firmware
 The last regular firmware version of the FiiO X3II digital audio player is [2.0 at FiiO's site](http://fiio.net/en/story/455).
-An interesting previous version is [1.4, the last with OTG support](http://www.fiio.me/forum.php?mod=viewthread&tid=40827) (adding storage on the USB port, which is not officially supported but works for most).
+An interesting previous version is [1.4, the last with OTG support](http://www.fiio.me/forum.php?mod=viewthread&tid=40827) (adding storage on the USB port, which is not officially supported but apparently works for most).

 [FiiO allows the firmwares to be customised](http://fiio.me/forum.php?mod=viewthread&tid=41293) with alternative images and graphical properties (colours, font sizes...).